karton92/bushcraft-runner-game/README.md

 <h2>Bushcraft Runner Game</h2>

 _Welcome to my profile!<br>
-This game give me a lot of fun!
+This game give me a lot of fun!<br/>
 I love forest and bushcraft... and I'm bald.
-So maybe some fun game...? ;) Some code, training and it's good to do some fun stuff!
+So maybe some fun game...? ;)<br/>
+Some code, training and it's good to do some fun stuff!<br/>
 Enjoy it!_<br>

 ### LIVE DEMO: <a href="https://karton92.github.io/bushcraft-runner-game/" target="_blank">https://karton92.github.io/bushcraft-runner-game/</a>